 Top 5: Shared ownership in Essex

 Look to this development in Harlow and you can find yourself a real bargain in the property stakes – the Essex town is thought to be one of the best-value places to relocate to.
-Whether you’re looking to escape the clamour of the Big Smoke as a family, or dying to invest in your own place, Ram Gorse Park has a mixture of contemporary two-, three- and four-bedroom homes that are real headturners.
-Location-wise, you’re right in Harlow, an Essex town that rose from the ground to house survivors of the blitz, and one that’s a wildly popular choice for commuters thanks to its speedy links to Liverpool Street (30 minutes), great schools and top-notch facilities.
+Whether you’re looking to escape the clamour of the Big Smoke as a family, or dying to invest in your own place, Newhall has a mixture of beautifully designed three and four-bedroom homes that are real headturners.
+Location-wise, you’re within minutes away from Harlow's town centre with a wide range of amenities.
+These include a cinema, theatres, the Water Gardens, shopping malls and vibrant pubs and restaurants.
+In addition, there are multiple fine educational establishments close to home.
+The nearby Harlow Town Station will connect you to London Liverpool Street in just half an hour.
+By road, the development is well-connected with the M11, A1 and A414 in easy reach and Stansted Airport is just 15 miles away, ideal for when you’re travelling internationally.

 Plantation Road, Chelmsford